How to Act Now (and Build Momentum) to Improve Your Life

 At the end of the first step, make sure you know what the next step is.
 Make a decision to take that next step within 24 hours to keep the momentum going.

-Fourth, commit to keep at it.
-The point of immediate action is to get going but to keep going you have to commit to some action every day.
+Fourth, commit to keeping at it.
+The point of immediate action is to get going.
+To keep going you have to commit to some action every day.